HarrisonHemstreet/TIL-2023/til.md

 need to kick it in gear more than ever tomorrow...

 Tomorrow it's my goal to get the Test button done.

+# 16 September 2021
+RS-8213:
+basically, i need to get the array for all the costbasis fields from the customer table, put them into an array, and only take the ones also mentioned from the services query Karl sent me.